“He throws a mean curveball!”

 You have a nephew who's in high school.
 You're proud of him because he's a good athlete, and the pitcher on his school's baseball team.
-You're bragging about him to a friend.
-You say:
+You say this, bragging about him to a friend.

 He throws a mean curveball!